Playing with Fire (Weldon and Bjornstad book)

-Contents
+Background

 In the early 1980s, some religious groups accused TSR, the publisher of Dungeons & Dragons, of encouraging sorcery and the veneration of demons.
 This was exacerbated in 1982, when Patricia Pulling's son killed himself.
 Pulling blamed D&D for her son's suicide, and formed an organization named B.A.D.D.
 (Bothered About Dungeons & Dragons) to attack the game and the company that produced it.
+This culminated in a 1985 segment of 60 Minutes that featured interviews with both Pulling and D&D co-creator Gary Gygax.